-Dripping Springs, Texas is known as the “Gateway to the Hill Country” because of its picturesque views that look like something you’d find in the finest paintings.
-People move here for the breathtaking views.
-Plus, these five reasons.
+Dripping Springs, Texas, is known as the “Gateway to the Hill Country” because of its picturesque views that look like something you’d find in the breathtaking landscape paintings.
+Here are five more reasons you’ll want to live here.

 - Exemplary Education

-Students living in the Caliterra community, the northwestern area of Hays County, and a small area of Travis County attend Dripping Springs Independent School District.
-The district aims to place a “life-changer” in every class.
-This life-changer encourages students’ love of learning and helps them master their lessons.
-The district’s curriculum emphasizes today’s important skills including problem-solving, collaboration, critical thinking, creativity, communication, and citizenship.
+Students living in the Caliterra community, the northwestern area of Hays County, and a small area of Travis Country attend Dripping Springs Independent School District.
+The district aims to place a “life changer” in every class.
+What they do is nurture students’ love of learning and helps them master their lessons.
+The district’s curriculum emphasizes important skills including problem-solving, collaboration, critical thinking, creativity, communication, and citizenship.

 All DSISD schools achieved “Met Standard” in 2019.
 The district has been a statewide finalist in the District of the Year three years in a row in the H-E-B Excellence in Education Awards Program.
 The Board of Trustees was a finalist for the H-E-B School Board of the Year in the state of Texas in 2017.

 If you’ve been looking for a town with charm, you’ll exactly that in Dripping Springs.
 While the town continues to thrive and grow, it works to maintain its small-town vibe.
 Every day, you’ll discover something new in nature.
 The nice thing is that you have big city resources only a short drive away.
 It’s the best of both worlds.

 Believe it or not, Dripping Springs is loaded with park options.
 Dripping Springs Ranch Park has 130 acres of lush trees, miles of trails, and lots of wildlife.
 The park features more than 6 miles of multi-use trails and plenty of room for horseback riding or flying a kite.